6 Tips to Planning Your Wedding Timeline

 Grand exit

-3)Photos to Forgo
+3)Photos to Highlight or Forgo

 Wedding Day Timeline (*NOTE.
 A photographer’s timeline will be based on Sunset.
 Adjust the time accordingly to when sunset is on your wedding day)